opal/opal.github.io/source/docs/sinatra.html.md

 puts "wow, running ruby!"
 ```

-It is necessary to require the opal corelib (seen in the `require` call) above.
+It is necessary to require the Opal corelib (seen in the `require` call) above.
 This just makes the Opal runtime and corelib available.
 Then it is possible to
 use all the corelib methods and classes, e.g. `Kernel#puts` as seen above.